-- If treatment is needed, enter a Planned Appointment for the next appointment (treatment that is priority #1).
-This information will by used be the front desk to schedule the next appointment.
+- If treatment is needed, enter Planned Appointments for the next appointment (treatment that is priority #1).
+This information will by used by the front desk to schedule the next appointment.

 End of Day Reports: Most offices run the reports below at the end of the day.
 These reports can be run by provider, by clinic, and other optional criteria.

 - Daily Payments Report (More Options)